RobertElder/CS452/io/kernel-1-submission/readme.rst

 File: ``kernel_state.h``

-The Kernel State is a ``struct`` stored at ``0x01500000``.
+The Kernel State is a ``struct`` stored at ``0x01500000 - sizeof(KernelState)``.
 It contains values such as the SP, LR, and return values that are set and retrieved in C code.
 Once these values are set, a routine is run in assembly code that pushes these values to the appropriate registers.
+The same information is also written to the struct directly when entering a kernel function.
 This method makes it convenient for writing in C.

 The Kernel State also contains information about the Task Descriptors.